healyw/Mixed-Reality/README.md

 # Mixed-Reality
 Condition Monitoring Tech Display started by Will Healy and given to Samuel Ray and Paul Belyea
 - Documentation by Samuel Ray from Summer 2019 Semester
+- Counter Built by Paul Belyea and Samuel Ray
 ## Authorization
 Project started by Will Healy and given to Samuel Ray and Paul Belyea for the Condition Monitoring Demo.
 This project began on May 15th, 2019 and was completed on August 16th, 2019.
 ## Project Intention